m4xshen/m4xshen.dev/content/posts/vim-command-workflow.md

 ---
 title: "Vim Command Workflow"
 date: 2023-01-26
-summary: "Max Shen shares his Vim motion workflow and provide some guidelines about how to edit text in Vim efficiently.
-You can learn when to use which Vim command in this tutorial."
+summary: "In this tutorial, I'll share my Vim command workflow and give you some guidelines about how to move and edit text in Vim efficiently."
 author: "Max Shen"
 ---